hao-lee/Graphvizer/README.md

 ### Show the image in a new window

 By default, the plugin will show the image in a separated layout.

 You can also use a new window to show the image.
 This is flexible in some cases, especially when you have two monitors.
 Just change the value of `"show_image_with"` from `"layout"` to `"window"` and save it.

+If your monitor is small, you may want to show the image in a new tab to save space.
+To do this, change the value to `"tab"`.

 (You may need to restart Sublime Text 3 to take effects.)

 ### Set the image directory